-Submit written comments on the collection of information through the Federal Docket Management System (FDMS) at www.Regulations.gov or to Nancy J. Kessinger, Veterans Benefits Administration (20M35), Department of Veterans Affairs, 810 Vermont Avenue NW., Washington, DC 20420 or email to email@example.com.
+Submit written comments on the collection of information through Federal Docket Management System (FDMS) at www.Regulations.gov or to Nancy J. Kessinger, Veterans Benefits Administration (20M33), Department of Veterans Affairs, 810 Vermont Avenue NW., Washington, DC 20420 or email to firstname.lastname@example.org.
 Please refer to “OMB Control No. 2900-0406” in any correspondence.
-During the comment period, comments may be viewed online through at FDMS.
+During the comment period, comments may be viewed online through the FDMS.

 FOR FURTHER INFORMATION CONTACT: